fru-io/handbook/docs/company/slack-policy.md

 ### Company-Wide Communication

 - **#general** - Company wide channel for official announcements.
 Only administrators can post in this channel.
 It is for official use and you are expected to monitor the channel.
+- **#help** - This is where you can go to receive assistance with any topic.
+It can be useful when you aren't sure about where to communicate a specific piece of information or for general help requests.
 - **#welcome** - Company wide channel for general Q&A. Anyone in the company can post here, but you are not required to monitor or participate in the channel.
 - **#people-services** - Use this channel to announce when you will be away from the keyboard for extended periods.
 Offical PTO requests should go through Bamboo.
 This channel is meant more as a courtesy to your team mates and managers.